eoinlarkin/py-battleships/README.md

 ### Validator Testing

 Each of the Python scripts were validated against PEP8 validation, with the following validator used [PEP8 Validator](http://pep8online.com/).

+For the `layout.py` file, the PEP8 validator indicated that several lines exceeded the recommended length of 80 characters.
+However, this file is solely used to store the string constants which define the game boards and instruction text that is printed during the game.
+It was decided not to modify this file to resolve the validator errors.

 No issues were detected.
 Results from the validation were as follows:

 - <details>
   <summary><strong style="color:skyblue">run.py:</strong></summary>